 In the same way, if you keep your cover on, you can reduce the number of hours it might take your tub to heat

-Of course, if your hot tub is outside, the time it will take to heat up will be temperature dependent.
+Of course, if your hot tub is outside, the time it will take to heat up will be dependent on the weather.

 During the summer months, you can expect your water temperature to get up to 100 degrees in around 4 hours or so.

-You also need to consider some of the components in your hot tub, including the pump, heating element, cover, and hets.
-Any components that are damaged or worn out can have a negative impact on your water heating time.
+You also need to consider some of the components in your hot tub, including the pump, heating element, cover, and jets.
+Any damaged or worn out components can have a negative impact on your water heating time.